Speeding Results in High Fines in Iceland

 April 4, 2019

 According to a police report, eleven drivers have been charged for speeding at Mýrdalssandur and Vík í Mýrdal yesterday.
 There were six foreign tourists and five Icelanders.
-Drivers were measured at 142, 141 and 136 kilometers, and in addition, one drove at a speed of 95 kilometers through Vík, with a maximum speed of 50 km / h.
+Drivers were measured driving at 142, 141, and 136 kilometers per hour; in addition, one drove at a speed of 95 kilometers per hour through Vík, which has a maximum speed of 50 kilometers per hour.

-In total, these eleven drivers will pay just over one million ISK in fine.
-Other ten drivers were charged with speeding elsewhere in the Police District in South Iceland yesterday.
+In total, these eleven drivers will pay just over one million ISK in fines.
+Another ten drivers were charged with speeding elsewhere in the Police District in South Iceland yesterday.

 We at Lava Car Rental encourage all our drivers to obey posted speed limits.
 It is a matter of safety for you, other drivers, and especially pedestrians.